Crossroadsman/ServerAdmin/nginx.md

 Notes:
 - Each server in a config file is namespaced with a `server { }` block
 - Inside the block are all the 'directives' for the server, terminated with a semicolon, such as [`listen`][link02].
-- `server_name` matches the server as specified in the http(s) request.
-E.g., if you requested www.mysite.com then a `server_name` of
+- [`server_name`][link03] matches the server as specified in the http(s) request.
+E.g., if you requested www.mysite.com then a
-  `mysite.com` would match it.
+  `server_name` of `mysite.com` would match it.
 Similarly if you are using A records to route multiple domains to a single physical server, each one can have a server block with a `server_name` corresponding to the name per the A record to host multiple sites on a single nginx instance.